Skip to Content

 Minskin Cats: 13 Things You Need to Know

-The Minskin is a relatively new breed of cat that has drawn lots of attention in the cat world.
-It has unique looks and an interesting pedigree (or history, at least) and seems to be finding a home amongst families in search of something unique.
+The Minskin is a relatively new breed of feline that has drawn lots of attention in the cat world.
+It has a unique look and an interesting pedigree (or history, at least) and is finding a home amongst families searching for something extraordinary.

 It takes specific characteristics of four breeds of cat – themselves unusual and rare – and blends them into a lovable, adorable, playful cat that loves families, kids, and other pets.

-Despite being so young in existence, Minskins do have particular traits and interesting things to note about them.
-Their uniqueness extends to certain considerations you should bear in mind when thinking about adopting one.
+Despite being so young in existence, Minskins have particular traits and interesting things to note.
+Thanks to their peculiar looks and hairless bodies, there are considerations you should bear in mind when thinking about adopting one.

-In this article, we’ll take a look at 13 interesting facts worth knowing about Minskin cats.
-We’ll talk about their short history (excuse the pun), some unique aspects of this breed, and a few aspects of care for one of the most friendly cats around.
+In this article, I’ll show you 13 interesting facts worth knowing about the Minskin.
+I’ll talk about their short history (excuse the pun), some unique aspects of this breed, and a few aspects of care for one of the most friendly cats around.

 Minskin cats are small.
-They only weigh up to four pounds at maximum.
+A full-grown Minskin cat weighs a maximum of four pounds (1.8 kg).
 As a result, they almost seem to remain as kittens their entire life – at least in appearance.

-They have short legs, with the front legs slightly shorter than the hind legs.
-Because of the shortness of their legs, they appear to look stocky in a sense.
+They are also really short-legged cats, with the front legs slightly shorter than the hind legs.
+Because of their cute stumpy legs, they appear to look stocky in a sense.
 The technical term used is cobby-bodied.

-The Minskin has large eyes and a round head.
-It also has unusually large ears.
+The Minskin are also large-eyed breeds with round heads, not to mention their unusually large ears.
 Some say this makes it resemble an alien.
-It also doesn’t help that the Minskin appears hairless, though it is not.
-Its belly is sometimes hairless, but most of the rest of its body is not.
+It also doesn’t help that they appear hairless, though it is not.
+Its belly is sometimes hairless, but otherwise, a Minskin cat with hair that’s light and thin is almost always the case.

-It has very short hair, and the softness and smoothness of its hair makes it hard to see it at first.
+It has very short hair, and the softness and smoothness of its hair make it hard to see it at first.
 The Minskin’s hair points have thicker and more visible hair, though.
-Hair points refer to the face, legs and tail.
+Hair points refer to the face, legs, and tail.

-Minskins come in a variety of colors, from tabby, white with various color points, solids, tortoise shells, and more.
+Minskins come in a variety of colors, from tabby white with various color points, solids, tortoise shells, and more.
+You can even find some Rex-coated Minskins if you look hard enough.

 Minskin_Kitten_Female_blue_tabby_color-pattern